yardnsm/blox-zsh-theme/README.md

 ## Install

-This theme was tested on oh-my-zsh and antigen, but it should be compatible with almost every zsh framework / plugin manager / whatever.
-This README includes only a few installation methods:
+This theme was tested on all the following methods, but it should be compatible with almost every zsh framework / plugin manager / whatever.

 ### For antigen users